 Photo: Andrew Bidwell

 The high intensity tramping experience isn’t for everyone, but that doesn’t mean you can’t enjoy the extraordinary beauty of the Nelson Lakes National Park.
 There are plenty of lakeside tracks to explore, offering stunning views of the glacial lakes on one side, whilst wrapping you under the wings of native beech forest on the other.
 Our personal favourites are the Bellbird and Honeydew Walks.
 Beginning at the lakes edge, you’ll enter a forest alive with birdsong, as the enchanting calls of tuis and bellbirds echo through the treetops.
 Children will enjoy learning more about the nature that surrounds them with the information panels dotted along the track, and may even like to try a taste of the honeydew droplets which adorn the tree trunks.
-The honeydew is essentially pure sugar, and is an essential food source for many native birds, lizards and insects.
 Top tip: if you have a full day (or access to a boat), the gushing 40-metre high Whisky Falls are well worth a visit!

 4. Venture into the back-country to see Blue Lake